 Moving In After Getting Out: Housing After Incarceration

 Charlotte City Council recently voted to recriminalize public urination and defecation.
 While this is a win for the cleanliness and upkeep of our beautiful city, citizens are left wondering who will be affected by these changes.
 Will the previously incarcerated homeless individuals return to jail and continue a never-ending cycle?
 This issue expands far beyond a Uptown park bench.
-As of May 2023, Mecklenburg County’s homeless population is 3,162.
+As of June 2023, Mecklenburg County’s homeless population is 2,704.
 Who are the people sleeping on sidewalks and under bridges?
 According to a report by the Prison Policy Initiative, former prison inmates are ten times more likely to become homeless than the general population.
 Most individuals leaving incarceration cannot afford to buy or rent housing in the private market.
-“If people don’t have stable housing when they get out, they’re much more likely to go back,” said Steve Berg, Vice President for Programs and Policy at the National Alliance to End Homelessness.